oroinc/documentation/commerce/user_guide/overview/system/menus_overview.rst

 3. Select **Commerce > Design > Theme** in the menu on the left.
 4. In the **Menu Templates** section you have the following templates for user menu - *Show all items at once* (the default template) and *Show subitems in a popup*.

-.. note:: * When *Show all items at once* is selected, the user menu has the following look in the front store:
+.. note:: * When *Show all items at once* is selected, the user menu has the following look in the storefront:

              .. image:: /configuration_guide/img/frontend_menu/ShowAllItemsAtOnce.png